Henry Nash Smith: University of California, Berkeley

-The Smith family left Minneapolis in 1953, when Henry accepted a position at the University of California, Berkeley (UCB).
-He served as chairman of the UCB English Department from 1957 to 1961, and also served a term as national president of the Modern Language Association in 1969.
+The Smith family left Minneapolis in 1953, when Henry accepted a position at the University of California, Berkeley.
+He served as chairman of the Berkeley English Department from 1957 to 1961, and also served a term as national president of the Modern Language Association in 1969.
 A decade after he moved to Berkeley, Smith immersed himself in a series of political actions, including the Free Speech movement and the anti-Vietnam war protests.
-He retired from UCB in 1974, and was classified as President Emeritus.
+He retired from Berkeley in 1974.